amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    ![HTTPS_Clone](images/https_clone.png "HTTPS Clone")

-4. Start Eclipse on your local machine.
+3. Start Eclipse on your computer (if you don't already have it open and running).
 It will ask you to choose a workspace.
 You should browse to the workspace folder that you created above.
 Eclipse will remember this selection and prompt it as a default (or in the list of Recent Workspaces) when you start Eclipse in the future.

-5. Import your new github repo onto the machine where you are working.
+4. Import your new github repo onto the machine where you are working.
   ![Import](images/import.png "Import")
   Click on `File`->`Import` and follow the windows below: